 J.C.
-Meyer solvent system: This system contains THF, Toluene, Cyclohexane, DMF, Dichloromethane.
+Meyer solvent system: This system contains pure and dry THF, Toluene, Cyclohexane, DMF, Dichloromethane.
 We share with the Keitz lab who has a complementary set of solvents.

 Labconco Lyophilizer (freeze dryer): For those times when you have a solution in water, but what you really want is a nice powder.